 Some twenty years later Pietro da Cortona was commissioned the decoration of the ceiling of the main nave, of the dome and of the apse of S. Maria in Vallicella.
 The task was completed over a long period of time, during which the artist worked also in Florence at the decoration of Palazzo Pitti.
 In the ceiling of the nave the painted area is clearly separated from the gilded-stucco decoration and this is a point in common with the ceiling of S. Andrea della Valle.
 But Pietro da Cortona designed a much more complex decoration.
 The stucco angels and putti were commissioned to scholars of Bernini who modelled them using a metal skeleton so that the statues look detached from the ceiling.
 The painting is marked by two distinct parts, but within each of them a crowd of figures mark Cortona's departure from the classical canons which recommended a limited number of clearly identifiable figures.
 The painting shows a miracle of St. Philip Neri, a saint of the Counter Reformation, thus a very new subject, and this is another difference versus S. Andrea della Valle where Domenichino could rely on the vast traditional iconography covering St. Andrew's life.

 In the upper part of the ceiling the separation between painting, statues and decoration is very neat.
 The most striking aspect is the fact that the angels appear to be floating in the air.
-They were designed by two of the most talented younger scholars of Bernini (Antonio Raggi and Leonardo Retti).
+They were executed by two of the most talented younger scholars of Bernini.

 In the lower part of the ceiling all distinctions are forgotten.
 The mass of evils falling into Hell sweeps away the cornice and the angels and throws a shadow on the decoration.
 The sides of the cornice are broken by clouds upon which saints glorify Jesus's name; to add to the illusion Baciccio painted the shadow of the clouds on the gilded decoration.
 Today movies and TV have made us familiar with all sorts of visual tricks, but until the beginning of the XXth century viewers sat amazed under this illusionistic masterpiece, which, notwithstanding its being against all neoclassicist rules, was constantly praised by all travellers.
 This ceiling is considered a sort of watershed between Baroque and Late Baroque: the religious purpose of a work of art will gradually fade out and its technical, theatrical aspects will prevail.

-Whilst the ceilings of churches built before 1620 were being decorated as shown above, the artists who designed most of the churches built after that date, including Borromini, Pietro da Cortona and Bernini, preferred ceilings which reaffirmed the supremacy of architecture and had a close relationship with the structure of the church.
+Whilst the ceilings of most churches were being lavishly decorated as shown above, Francesco Borromini designed ceilings which had a close relationship with the structure of the church.